andordavoti/expo-localization-utils/README.md

 ### iOS

-This library isn't needed for adding supported locales to iOS projects, as this can added directly in the Info.plist file.
-Like this:
+This library isn't needed for adding supported locales to iOS projects, as this can added directly to the expo.ios.infoPlist in the app.json or app.config.js file:

 ```json
 {